ClarkCGA/gfm-gap-filling-baseline/README.md

 The easiest way to modulate the CUDA memory demands of the code is to modify batch size and model capacity.

 Make sure you have the data folder in the same host directory as the dockerfile, requirements, and gap-filling-baseline folder.
-The data folder will be hosted on OneDrive.
+The data folder will be hosted on OneDrive at https://clarkuedu-my.sharepoint.com/:f:/g/personal/dgodwin_clarku_edu/EiHFb9ipP6lKlzl_5uxgEVIBtN0Rv4pPMbhWycTh4WBaFQ?e=YaQaO5